 As we crested the final few meters of that road, we turned left and enjoyed a flowy couple miles of rotating pulls on Peak to Peak highway toward the nuun hydration station.
-Pickles, chips, Oreos, Snickers, pretzels, ice pops, sugary sodas, nuun drinks, and even a charcuterie board waited for us just past mile 32 and, in that moment, it was the most beautiful thing I’d ever seen.
+Pickles, chips, Oreos, Snickers, pretzels, ice pops, and even a charcuterie board waited for us just past mile 32 and, in that moment, it was the most beautiful thing I had ever seen.
 Are snacks beautiful?

 They were after I had sweat out every gram of salt from my body.
 We filled our bottles and snacked a little before taking off on a steady climb to Brainard Lake and back.
 On the way up I was hurting and it was the first time I had to reach down into my barrel.
 As much as I tried to stay on top of eating and drinking, the hurt came down to training.
 I hadn’t pushed myself like that in awhile; I hadn’t asked my body to hurt that much and for that long, so I told the girls to go on without me, and that I’d catch up with them at the top so we could descend back to the nuun tent together.
 As I clicked off each mile, I tried to focus on something else.
 The beautiful views.
 The newly paved roads.
 The cool temps at 10,000ft and the overcast weather that shielded us from the sun.
 It barely helped, but eventually I made it to the top and reconnected with my teammates to head back down.

 Heading out of Nederland was the second time I needed to reach into my barrel.
 The handful of paved miles out of town was a lung-burner.
 At around 8,200ft., I was struggling to stay on the wheel in front of me as traffic blew by.
 When it finally flattened out, I think it was all any of us could do to keep it together after our poor teammate got her second flat of the day.
-We were all tired, probably hungry, and frustrated that bad luck struck again in just a couple hours.
+We were all tired, hungry, and frustrated.
 One of our teammates offered to stay with her and call up the aid car that was circling the route as support.
-Three of us kept on along a fire road toward the infamous Magnolia Rd., most often referred to as “Mags” by locals.
+Three of us kept on along a fire road toward Magnolia Rd.
 When we turned onto Mags, the dirt was dark and tacky, and I think we were all thankful we had avoided whatever storm blew through earlier.

 A mix of rolling hills and a well-deserved descent led us down Boulder Canyon toward our last climb of the day: Chapman.
 For the previous hour and a half, I was set on skipping it.
 I’d had enough.
 My ass was killing me, my hands were rubbed raw from holding my bars so tight on the loose dirt roads, and I had a headache that was working its way into my shoulders.